JR0ch17/S3Cruze/README.md

 # S3Cruze
 This tool is based off of the Sandcastle projet from @yasinS.
 Using a word list, it will enumerate buckets and list files (if allowed).
-You can also choose to try to upload a test file, or attempt to view a bucket's ACL, policy, CORS configuration, replication configuration and its website configuration.
+You can also choose to try to upload a test file, or attempt to view a bucket's ACL, policy, CORS configuration, replication configuration, website configuration and bucket location.
+You also have the option to check a single bucket that you have already found elsewhere.